 One of the easiest ways to get around Rotorua would be using the local CityRide buses.
 A regular service is provided along with good coverage of the city.

-(Just so you know, I've received a few complaints in recent times - end 2015, beginning 2016 - about buses driving right on past without stopping or simply not turning up at all.
+(Just so you know, I've received a few complaints - end 2015, beginning 2016 - about buses driving right on past without stopping or simply not turning up at all.
 An email to the company has not been replied to as yet.)

 Find out how the s-s-service works, the costs and fare types, the routes close to various attractions and download a timetable at Local Bus Services in Rotorua.